AvanaPY/PA1465-Project/README.md

-# Python
-This program requires python 3.8.3 as of the time or the latest version that is supported by Tensorflow.

 # User manual for AI prediction

 This guide aims to guide users and developers on how various aspects of the program functions and goes into more details in how specific functions operate.
 This guide is aimed at a broad audience while including technical information.